thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.notes.md

 * Their projects/writeups/videos will go in the LMS
 * Emphasize that classtime is not enough to do a good job on this project
 * A class of 30 doing 5-minute presentations will take 2.5 hours.
 If you add in time for breaks and feedback, presentations will probably take all of Friday afternoon.

-## Disasters

-Ideas for real-life disaster scenarios

-* Remove a project member for a day
-* No one is allowed to use GitHub for a day

-## Added Objectives

-* Hashed passwords and signed cookies

-## Removed Objectives

-* CRUD
-    * Be proven functional in Chrome, Firefox, and IE11
-* HTML
-    * Use a templating engine (Handlebars, Jade)
-* Workflow
-    * Use an automated tool (such as Gulp) to build and deploy your project
-* Testing
-    * Have test coverage for each API route and method (using something like [Super Test](https://www.npmjs.com/package/supertest))